 We spend the day in Sibiu, a Transylvanian town founded by medieval German migrants.
 Its oldest street dates from the 12th-century migration of Flemings, Frankonians and Saxons to Transylvania.
 Sibiu’s houses are prettily coloured with steep roofs punctured by quaint openings that look like half-closed eyes; these vents were used to air goods stored in their attics.
 Sibiu is also the home of ASTRA (Asociatia Transilvenene de Arta si Literatura), a society founded in 1861 to encourage Romanians in Transylvania to appreciate and explore their own culture.
 ASTRA founded important museums and many of the region’s greatest writers were members.

 We visit the fine city square, beautifully restored when Sibiu became ‘Capital of European Culture’ for 2007; Forbes lists Sibiu as the 8th-most idyllic place in the world to live.
 At one end is the medieval council tower, which was both a centre for urban life and a symbol of the city’s pride and independence.
-The Evangelical Church is a fine late Gothic monument, with a magnificent wall painting that survived the conversion of the church from Catholic to Lutheran.

 We shall also visit Romania’s second finest art collection, after the National Museum of Art of Romania (Bucharest).
 After a decade living in Vienna as Governor of the Great Principality of Transylvania (1777-1787), Baron Samuel von Brukenthal returned to Sibiu with his collections, and the Hochmeister’s Calendar for the year 1790 mentions among the attractions of the city a painting collection including 800 paintings displayed in the halls of the Brukenthal Palace.
 Over time this collection was enriched.
 The collection of European paintings originally belonging to Brukenthal now includes around 1200 works from major schools from the 15th to the 19th century.
 The Flemish and Dutch schools are represented by masters from centres such as Anvers, Brussels, Ghent, Bruges, Amsterdam, Leiden and Utrecht.
 The pride of this collection is a group of paintings by Hans Memling, Jan van Eyck, Pieter Brueghel the Elder and Pieter Bruegel the Younger.
 Masters such as Lucas Cranach the Elder represent the Germans and Austrians.
 The Italian school, although made up of a relatively small number of works, nevertheless includes renowned artists: Botticelli, Tullio Lombardo, Titian, Paris Bordone, Sebastiano Ricci and Alessandro Magnasco.
 The rest of the day will be at leisure.
 (Overnight Sibiu) B